Repair Teeth with Dental Crowns in Fairfax

 The procedure to get a crown typically involves two visits to our office, in which we’ll remove any damaged portion of the enamel, shape the tooth to fit the crown, create an impression, send it to a lab, and then you’ll return to have your final crown placed.

-Dental Bridge Basics
+Fixed Bridge Basics

 A dental bridge is made by attaching a prosthetic tooth (or teeth) to crowns placed on the teeth on either side of the gap in a patient’s smile.
-They provide support for the new teeth, and if a patient doesn’t have enough remaining healthy teeth to get a bridge, we can create one using a dental implant.
+They provide support for the new teeth, and if a patient doesn’t have enough remaining healthy teeth to get a fixed bridge, we can create one using a dental implant.

 With a bridge, we can: